Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Methodology

-In this study, the Simultaneous Algebraic Reconstruction Technique (SART), a variant of ART, is employed to develop an in-house code for reconstructing the instantaneous density field using data obtained from BOS measurements.
-Unlike ART, where the solution \(\vec{f}\) is updated after the consideration of each ray, SART averages the corrections for all the rays and uses the averaged value to update the solution.
+The analytical tomographic reconstruction technique FBP, based on the Fourier slice theorem, though computationally faster, suffers from poor accuracy when there are limited angular projections.
+On the other hand, the ARTs, which are iterative, provide better reconstruction accuracy with limited projections and noisy data \citep{kak2001principles}.
+In this study, the SART, a variant of ART, is employed to develop an in-house code for reconstructing the instantaneous density field from BOS measurements.
+Unlike ART, where the solution $\underline{\mathbf{f}}$ is updated after the consideration of each ray, SART averages the corrections for all the rays and uses the averaged value to update the solution.
 This completes one iteration, and the process continues until a suitable convergence criterion is met.
 The iteration step in SART can be mathematically represented as follows: